kdeldycke/kevin-deldycke-blog/content/posts/where-is-she-behind-the-scenes.md

 ## Color correction

 As I said in [Kdenlive's forum](http://forum.kde.org/viewtopic.php?f=266&t=112313#p270103), the color correction was a first.
 I never worked on a project for which any serious color correction was done.
-Until *Where is she ?*.
+Until *Where is she?*.

 I was worried by the final look of it because, [as Marko pointed out](http://forum.kde.org/viewtopic.php?f=266&t=112313#p270102) in the thread, the footage was captured in all sorts of lighting conditions.
 It's hard to keep a consistent exposure between all these locations, especially with the tight latitude of a [Canon 7D](http://amzn.com/B002NEGTTW/?tag=kevideld-20) (even with a [fine-tuned neutral color profile](http://prolost.com/flat)).